Strong broadband intensity noise squeezing from near-infrared to terahertz frequencies in semiconductor lasers with nonlinear dissipation: Theory

-We first describe how under the right conditions, the combination of Kerr nonlinearity and frequency dependent loss lead to a laser cavity with an effective \emph{intensity dependent loss} that controls the quantum state of light produced by the laser.
-Consider the cavity architecture shown in Fig. \ref{fig:schema}a, but without any gain medium.
-Additionally, we focus on a single cavity mode, with annihilation operator $a$.
-As is well known, a cavity containing a Kerr nonlinearity develops an intensity dependent resonance frequency due to the intensity dependent index of the Kerr material.
-More specifically, the resonance frequency takes the form $\omega(n) = \omega_0(1 - \beta n),$ where $\omega_0$ is the bare cavity frequency, and $\beta$ is a dimensionless per-photon nonlinearity.
+We first describe how, under the right conditions, the combination of Kerr nonlinearity and frequency-dependent loss lead to a laser cavity with an effective \emph{intensity-dependent loss} that controls the quantum state of light produced by the laser.
+Consider the cavity architecture shown for a semiconductor laser in Fig. 1a.
+We focus on a single cavity mode, with annihilation operator $a$.
+As is well known, a cavity containing a Kerr nonlinearity develops an intensity-dependent resonance frequency due to the intensity-dependent index of the Kerr material \cite{drummond1980quantum}.
+In the case of semiconductor lasers, free carrier nonlinearities (Fig. \ref{fig:fock_schema}b) also shift the cavity resonance.
+Then, the cavity resonance frequency depends linearly on the photon number and inverted carrier density $n$ and $N$ as

-In addition to this Kerr nonlinearity, the cavity contains a frequency dependent outcoupling mirror characterized by the complex transmission amplitude coefficient $t(\omega)$ (associated with the intensity transmission coefficient $T(\omega) \equiv |t(\omega)|^2$).
-This frequency dependence can come from, for example, a Bragg reflector, or a Fano resonance which gives a Lorentzian reflectivity spectral profile.
-This frequency dependent outcoupling results in a corresponding frequency dependent damping rate in the cavity.
-Assuming $t \ll 1$, the frequency dependent damping rate of the cavity is given as $\kappa(\omega) \approx \text{FSR} \cdot T(\omega)$.
+as derived in the S.I..
+This form for the cavity resonance shift due to semiconductor nonlinearities has been analyzed previously using coupled mode theory and supported experimentally \cite{heuck2013heterodyne, yu2013switching, lunnemann2012nonlinear, said1992determination}.
+Here, $\omega_0$ is the bare resonance frequency of the cavity mode $a$, $\beta$ is a dimensionless per-photon nonlinearity that can be directly calculated from the Kerr nonlinear coefficient $n_2$ or nonlinear susceptibility $\chi^{(3)}$, and the carrier nonlinearity $\sigma$ is material-dependent and is directly related to the linewidth enhancement factor (see S.I. for details).